 A moderated panel discussion intended to engage community members in dialogue, increase understanding of our shared history and explore the meaning of reconciliation on a national, community and individual level.

-Image credit: Carved by Coast Salish artist Luke Marston, the Truth and Reconciliation Commission Bentwood Box is a lasting tribute to all Indian Residential School Survivors.
+Bentwood Box Image: Carved by Coast Salish artist Luke Marston, the Truth and Reconciliation Commission Bentwood Box is a lasting tribute to all Indian Residential School Survivors.
 The carved panels represent the unique cultures of former First Nations, Inuit and Métis students.
 Used with permission.
+Read an interview with the artist.

 This initiative is made possible by the Community Fund for Canada's 150th, a collaboration between West Vancouver Community Foundation, the Government of Canada, and extraordinary leaders from coast to coast to coast.